-To ace your next teacher interview you will need to review best answers for common interview questions and practice a mock interview.
-Luckily you can do both here, after reading the below best answers, take a free mock interview, you will get detailed results from this Artificial Intelligence software about your teaching skills and personality.
+To ace your next teacher interview, you will need to review the best answers for common interview questions and practice a mock interview.
+Luckily, you can do both here and after reading the best answers below, take a free mock interview and get detailed results from artificial intelligence software about your teaching skills and personality.

-A job interview for high, middle and elementary school is intimidating.
-The best way to ensure that the interview goes smoothly is prepare well.
+A job interview for high, middle, and elementary school is intimidating.
+The best way to ensure that the interview goes smoothly is to prepare well.
 Practicing standard interview questions can help in giving an impressive interview.

 Tip: An average school interview is about twenty minutes long so make sure you are ready to make the best of it.

-The process and length depends on the needs of your target district.
+The process and length depend on the needs of your target district.
 Some prefer hiring new graduates and developing their skills while other districts choose experienced educators.

 Tip: Teaching provides incredible professional and personal life experiences.